pjohnsondev/Arbitrage/README.md

 be transferred out of the country so simply sending, withdrawing, and routing home was not a long term option.
 I realised that the volatility of the market caused the gap to greatly fluctuate multiple times over a 24 hour period.
-This meant that if cash was held on the australian exchange in wait for a coin to present a large gap (judged on a 24 hour average) I could quickly buy that coin, send it to the korean exchange and sell it immediately.
+This meant that if cash was held on the australian exchange in wait for a coin to present a large gap (judged on a 24 hour average) I could quickly buy that coin, send it to the korean exchange and sell it immediately for local currency.
 This cash was then held on the korean exchange until a suitably low gap (again judged on a 24 hour average) presented itself at which time I could buy the coin, send it to aus, and sell it immediately.
 This ultimately resulted in a modest profit depending on the gap.